-Community Arts - Community arts is a signature program of Baltimore Clayworks and has been for more than eighteen years.
-Through this initiative, Clayworks conducts arts activities beyond its doors, developing collaborations with grassroots and cultural organizations, schools and public agencies, to connect artists with individuals of underrepresented communities of Baltimore and providing access to quality hands-on arts programming.
+Community Arts - Community arts is a signature program of Baltimore Clayworks and has been for more than 30 years.
+Through this initiative, Clayworks conducts arts activities beyond its doors, developing collaborations with grassroots and cultural organizations, schools and public agencies, to connect artists with individuals of underrepresented communities of Baltimore and providing access to quality handson arts programming.
 Participant's works are exhibited in the Community Arts Gallery.

-Educational programs - Provide hands-on studio classes in all aspects of pottery, clay sculpture, and ceramic processes for children and adults; workshops for practicing professional clay artists and advanced students offered by artists of national reputation; slide lectures and other activities for the general public, and internships for college
+Educational programs - Engage regional ceramic artists to provide hands-on studio more than 25 classes in all aspects of pottery, clay sculpture, and ceramic processes for adults and children ages 6+.
+Weekly classes, team building workshops, 1-day and 2-day workshops for aspiring clay artists, advanced students and professional clay artists conducted by artists of national reputation.
+Additional programming includes visiting artist lectures, special events for the and internship opportunities for college students.

 Artist Residencies and Fellowships - Provide a dynamic artist centered community which fosters artistic growth and professional development for Artists from around the globe.
+Ceramic artists are at the heart of Baltimore Clayworks.
+Artists' professional and personal networks provide a kaleidoscope of interactions with peers, galleries, and academic institutions, which keep the organization at the forefront of contemporary ceramic art.